 For safety and to correctly target specific muscle groups, some lifts require you to grip the weight in different ways.
 The three main grip techniques to know are:

-- Underhand grip is where you hold the dumbbells or bar with your palms facing up — most often used during curls or similar pull exercises.
+Underhand grip (Supinated) is where you hold the dumbbells or bar with your palms facing up — most often used during curls or similar pulling exercises.

-- Overhand grip constitutes holding the dumbbells or bar with your palms facing down — used mostly for pushing exercises like rows.
+Overhand grip (Pronated) constitutes holding the dumbbells or bar with your palms facing down — used mostly for pushing exercises like rows.

-- Neutral grip is when you hold dumbbells with your palms facing each other — can be used for various flys, presses and even some curls.
+Neutral grip is when you hold dumbbells with your palms facing each other — it can be used for various flies, presses, and even some curls.

 3. Conscious Breathing